The Consul of Sodom: Plot

-Jaime's father dies and events pile up.
-The growing tension between Jaime and Toni leads to a violent confrontation in the country house which Jaime has bought as their love nest.
-Toni throws him out, and Jaime trips and is injured in the snow.
-He almost dies.
-"The fact that life was to be taken seriously we understand only later", he narrates in another poem, "Like all young people, I was going to change the world.
+Jaime's father dies.
+Growing tension between Jaime and Toni leads to a violent confrontation in the country house that Jaime bought as their love nest.
+Toni throws him out.
+Jaime falls and is injured in the snow.
+He nearly dies.
+"The fact that life was to be taken seriously we understand only later," he writes in another poem, "Like all young people, I was going to change the world.
 I wanted to make my mark and withdraw to applause.
 Growing old, dying, it was all a question of the size of the theater.
 But time has passed and I see the unpleasant truth.
 Growing old, dying, is the play's only plot."

-Years later, old and tired, Jaime lives out his days with a young stage actor.
-He finds out that he has AIDS.
-The passing of time and illness have left their mark on him.
-His friends, who know that Jaime is dying, organize a poetry recital at Madrid's famous Students Residence, which turns into a public acclamation of the poet.
-Although old and approaching death, he still yearns for youth and beauty.
-He hires a young male prostitute, but in a hotel room he can only passively observe the young naked man dancing to The Pet Shop Boys' song Always on My Mind.
+Years later, old and tired, Jaime is living with a young stage actor.
+He learns that he has AIDS.
+His friends, knowing that Jaime is dying, organize a poetry recital at Madrid's famous Students Residence, which turns into a public celebration of the poet.
+Although old and dying, he still yearns for youth and beauty.
+He hires a young male prostitute.
+In the hotel room, he can only passively watch the young naked man dance to The Pet Shop Boys' song Always on My Mind.